atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 - Could there be a better way to mark sites for extraction?
 - What would the best data structure be for these styles, what would encourage the fastest HOT path?
 I've chosen arrays as they don't take much bundle size vs. objects.
 - How can we de-duplicate style declarations in the same module?
 - Composition of style rules via object rest wouldn't be possible without further AST transformation, though perhaps this remains unsupported?
-Have only a single way to do composition.
+Having only a single way to compose styles is reasonable IMO.

 ### Keyframes